AshLaw96/Sonic-Stack/README.md

 #### Navigation

 The navigation will be situated at the top of the screen.
-There will be a tab button within the header section that when pressed will show 3 buttons for the level selectors, so that the user can change the difficulty which will also be highlighted with the current page they are on.
+There will be a tab button within the header section that when pressed will show 3 buttons for the level selectors so that the user can change the difficulty which will also be highlighted with the current page they are on.
 On the 404 page there will only be the one button that will help the user return to the main page.

 <details>
 <summary> click here to see the navigation of each page/section </summary>